Introduction to Machine Learning Platform

 - They are chargeable, and even the free versions are available.

 Amazon Machine Learning platform offers ready-made and simply available prediction models for any developer, even though if they have no idea about data science.
-A pay-as-you-go model, requiring very less investment in hardware or software packages, has made Amazon one amongst the simplest ML platform providers an entrant will check in for.
-Developers can make use of AI toolkits provided by AWS (Amazon web services), which also include Amazon Lex and Amazon Polly.
+A pay-as-you-go model, requiring very little investment in hardware or software packages, has made Amazon one of the simplest ML platform providers an entrant will check-in for.
+In addition, developers can make use of AI toolkits provided by AWS (Amazon web services), which also include Amazon Lex and Amazon Polly.

 - It uses the Amazon Machine Learning sideboard and Amazon Character user Interface.